Nash Flows over Time with Spillback and Kinematic Waves: Introduction

-\paragraph{Dynamic equilibria.} Meanwhile flows over time were considered from a decentralized, game theoretical perspective in the transportation science community; see, e.g., the book of Ran and Boyce~\cite{ranboyce96} and the article about spillback of Daganzo~\cite{daganzo98spillover}.
+\paragraph{Dynamic equilibria.} Meanwhile flows over time were considered from a decentralized, game theoretical perspective in the transportation science community; see, e.g., the book of~\cite{ranboyce96} and the article about spillback of~\cite{daganzo98spillover}.
 In accurate traffic scenarios it is reasonable to expect the participants (particles) to act selfishly, i.e., to minimize their arrival times.
-The actual traffic is then represented by a dynamic equilibrium, i.e., a state where no particle can reach the destination quicker by changing its route.
-In this paper we consider the \emph{deterministic queuing model} to describe the arc dynamics, which is also used in the simulation software MATSim \cite{horni2016multi}.
+The actual traffic is then represented by a dynamic equilibrium, a state where no particle can reach the destination quicker by changing its route.
+In this paper we consider the \emph{deterministic queuing model} to describe the arc dynamics, which is also used in the simulation software MATSim; see \cite{horni2016multi}.
 In this competitive flow over time setting it is possible that the inflow rate exceeds the capacity for some arc, which causes a queue to build up in front of the exit.
-Therefore, the actual travel time of an arc consists of the transit time plus the queue waiting time.
-Koch and Skutella~\cite{koch2010nash} characterized the structure of dynamic equilibria, called \emph{Nash flows over time}, and showed that they consist of a number of phases, within which the in- and outflow rates of each arc are constant.
-Each phase is characterized by a particular static flow together with node labels, named \emph{thin flows with resetting}.
-Cominetti, Correa, and Larr\'{e}~\cite{cominetti2011existence} showed the existence and uniqueness of these thin flows with resetting, from which a Nash flow over time can be constructed.
-In~\cite{cominetti2015dynamic} they extended the existence result to networks with more general inflow rate functions and to a multi-commodity setting.
-In~2017 Comenetti, Correa, and Olver~\cite{cominetti2017long} examined the long term behavior of queues and were able to bound their lengths whenever the network capacity is sufficiently large.
-Finally, Bhaskar, Fleischer and Anshelevich~\cite{bhaskar2015stackelberg} analyzed different prices of anarchy in this model.
+Therefore, the actual travel time of an arc consists of the transit time plus the queue waiting time. \cite{koch2010nash} characterized the structure of dynamic equilibria, called \emph{Nash flows over time}, and showed that they consist of a number of phases, in which the in- and outflow rates of each arc are constant.
+Each phase is characterized by a particular static flow together with node labels, named \emph{thin flows with resetting}. \cite{cominetti2011existence} showed the existence and uniqueness of such thin flows, from which a Nash flow over time can be constructed and \cite{cominetti2015dynamic} extended the existence result to networks with general inflow rate functions and to a multi-commodity setting.
+Moreover, \cite{cominetti2017long} examined the long term behavior of queues and were able to bound their lengths whenever the network capacity is sufficiently large.
+Finally, \cite{bhaskar2015stackelberg} analyzed different prices of anarchy in this model and \cite{sering2018multiterminal} showed how to translate the constructive results to a multi-terminal setting.